JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2022-04-03-jetpack-compose-effect-handlers.md

 }
 ```

-Here we have a presenter and we manually invalidate to enforce recomposition when there's a result, since we're not using `State` in any way.
+Here we have a presenter and we manually invalidate to enforce recomposition when there's a result, since we're not relying on Compose `State` here.
 This is obviously a very edgy situation, so you'll likely prefer leveraging `State` and smart recomposition the big majority of the time.

-So overall, ⚠️ Use sparingly! ⚠️.
-Use `State` for smart recomposition when it varies as possible, since that'll make sure to get the most out of the Compose runtime.

 > For frame based animations Compose provides APIs to suspend and await until the next rendering frame on the choreographer.
 Then execution resumes and you can update some state with the elapsed time or whatever leveraging smart recomposition one more time.
 I suggest reading [the official animation docs](https://developer.android.com/jetpack/compose/animation#targetbasedanimation) for a better understanding.